danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="channels.editTitle.html" name="channels.editTitle">Edit the name of a [channel/supergroup](https://core.telegram.org/api/channel): channels.editTitle</a>

-* <a href="account.updateNotifySettings.html" name="account.updateNotifySettings">Edits notification settings from a given user/group, from all users/all groups.: account.updateNotifySettings</a>
+* <a href="account.updateNotifySettings.html" name="account.updateNotifySettings">Edits notification settings from a given user/group, from all users/all groups: account.updateNotifySettings</a>

 * <a href="messages.toggleChatAdmins.html" name="messages.toggleChatAdmins">Enable all users are admins in normal groups (not supergroups): messages.toggleChatAdmins</a>